-Watch as our active livestock department works with the animals at Fort Steele to recreate the daily routines of farming life in the 1890's.
+Watch as our active livestock department works with all of our Heritage Livestock to recreate the daily routines of farming life in the 1890's!

 Many of the animals you’ll visit here are rare and endangered breeds and are registered with Rare Breeds Canada.
 Such as:

 The Clydesdale is a breed of draft horse, native to the Clyde River Valley of Scotland.
 In 1970, the Oakalla Prison Farm on the west coast of British Columbia closed and their herd of purebred Black Clydesdales was relocated to Fort Steele.
 Most of the Clydesdales you see here today were born at Fort Steele, and many are descendants of the herd from Oakalla.
 It has become tradition that the horses are named after prominent Fort Steele figures of the past.
 See plaques with each horses' name and lineage in our barn.

 JEFFREY OUR DONKEY!

 Jeffrey has been a part of Fort Steele and is a favourite to see by many of our tourists.
 Unlike most Donkey's, Jeffrey sometimes believes he is a clydesdale himself.
 He will never turn away the attention from tourists, especially if it means he will receive his ears being rubbed!
 If your lucky enough maybe get a chance to see what Jeffrey was trained to do - be a packing donkey!

 If their name doesn't say enough about them wait to be amazed!
 Our big black pigs are very friendly loveable creatures.
 The Big Black Pig is a heritage breed of pig to Fort Steele.
 Did you know pigs are one of the cleanest animals in the world?
 They may be muddy, but they at least are clean and not getting a sunburn!